dag/vim-fish/README.md

 " see the gist of top-level blocks (such as function definitions). set foldlevelstart=0

+" Enable folding of block structures in fish. set foldmethod=expr

 " If you don't like every little thing folded, experiment with this setting to " only fold larger blocks. set foldminlines=5